Report: East Africa pipeline 'breaches banking principles'

 TotalEnergies said it had already begun paying compensation.
 The process abides by local laws and is in compliance with the Principles, the company insisted.

-Equator Principles chair Amit Puri said each member was “individually responsible for its own internal procedures” to comply.
-He added that The Equator Principles do not have the authority to respond to concerns about breaching them.
+Equator Principles rules state each member is “individually responsible for its own internal procedures” to comply with them.
+The Equator Principles Association does not have the authority to respond to concerns about breaching them.

-Mr Puri is global head of environmental risk at Standard Chartered, one of the banks that the report says would allegedly be breaching the guidelines by financing the pipeline.
+Its current chair is Amit Puri, global head of environmental risk at Standard Chartered, one of the banks that the report says would allegedly be breaching the guidelines by financing the pipeline.

 Standard Chartered itself and SMBC declined to comment.
 The China National Offshore Oil Corporation did not respond to numerous requests for a statement.

-Note: This story was first published on July 5, 2022.
-It was updated on July 7, 2022 to make clear that a statement provided by the Equator Principles Association was later attributed to the organization, not to the chair personally.